Point Lookout: a free weekly publication of Chaco Canyon Consulting

 See "Apophenia at Work," Point Lookout for March 14, 2012 for more about apophenia.

 Researchers have identified over 200 cognitive biases experimentally.
 We've seen how influencers can exploit six of them.
 Only by educating ourselves and enhancing our awareness can we counter the advantages cognitive biases provide to influencers.
-First in this series Go to top Top Next issue: The Risks of Too Many Projects: I Next Issue
+Cognitive Biases and Influence: I First issue in this series Go to top Top Next issue: The Risks of Too Many Projects: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info